ReDRagon

-reDRagon was a professional wrestling tag team consisting of Bobby Fish and Kyle O'Reilly, formed in 2012, and lasting until September 1st, 2022 when Fish quietly left All Elite Wrestling (AEW).
+reDRagon was a professional wrestling tag team consisting of Bobby Fish and Kyle O'Reilly, formed in 2012, and lasting until September 1, 2022 when Fish quietly left All Elite Wrestling (AEW).
 They are also known for their work in Ring of Honor (ROH), New Japan Pro-Wrestling (NJPW), and WWE.
-In WWE, they wrestled together under the name The Undisputed Era, their stable with Adam Cole; the three still form the stable as The Undisputed Elite since leaving WWE, although Fish and O'Reilly had resumed using the named reDRagon when working as a duo.
+In WWE, they wrestled together under the name The Undisputed Era, as a stable with Adam Cole; the three formed the stable as The Undisputed Elite after leaving WWE, although Fish and O'Reilly had resumed using the named reDRagon when working as a duo.

 Fish and O'Reilly first became known for their work in ROH, where they are three-time ROH World Tag Team Champions and the winners of the 2014 ROH Tag Wars Tournament.
 In parallel, they appeared in other promotions, including in NJPW, where they are two-time IWGP Junior Heavyweight Tag Team Champions, and the winners of the 2014 Super Jr. Tag Tournament.
 In WWE, they are two-time NXT Tag Team Champions (with their first reign being shared by Adam Cole and Roderick Strong).
-They are the first tag team in history to have won tag team championships in NJPW, ROH and WWE.
 The team quietly disbanded on September 1, 2022, when Bobby Fish’s AEW contract wasn’t renewed.